Mico27/gbs-ContinuousScenePlugin/README.md

 2. Place **Auto Connect Continuous Scene** in the On Init script of your first scene and set **Scene data symbol prefix** to that prefix.
 3. Enable **Loop Horizontally** and/or **Loop Vertically** if the world should wrap.

-Auto Connect only detects connections where scene boundaries **touch exactly** in the world map — if two scenes' edges do not perfectly align, no connection is created between them.
-Use [Option A](#option-a--manual-setup-with-set-continuous-scene) for those connections, or adjust scene positions in the world map so the edges meet.
+Auto Connect only finds connections where scene edges **touch exactly** in the world map.
+Edges that do not meet are not connected.
+Use [Option A](#option-a-manual-setup-with-set-continuous-scene) for those, or move the scenes so their edges meet.

-The event runs entirely at **compile time**: it reads scene positions from the project, builds a connection table, and injects a `load_scene_connections` native call at the top of each matching scene's init script.
-No runtime overhead for the detection pass; connections are baked into ROM.
+The event runs entirely during the build.
+It reads the scene positions, builds the table of connections, and adds the setup to the top of each matching scene's init script.
+Nothing is worked out while the game runs.

 ---

 ### Connection Offsets

-When two horizontally adjacent scenes have different heights or are vertically misaligned, set **Offset of Scene** to `(current scene top) − (neighbour scene top)` in tiles.
-A positive offset means the neighbour starts lower; a negative offset means it starts higher.
+When two side by side scenes have different heights, or sit at different vertical positions, set **Offset of Scene** to the current scene's top edge minus the neighbour's top edge, in tiles.
+A positive number means the neighbour starts lower and a negative one means it starts higher.

-The Auto Connect event computes this automatically from world-map positions: `offset = scene_top − other_scene_top` for left/right connections and `offset = scene_left − other_scene_left` for top/bottom connections.
+Auto Connect works this out from the world map positions, using top edges for side by side connections and left edges for stacked ones.

 ---